Understanding temperament to enhance children’s learning and development

 Gregory is highly emotionally reactive, which means he usually reacts strongly and negatively to stress or change.
 He often seems moody.
 Gregory is low in task persistence, and has difficulty finishing tasks.
 He also demonstrates high levels of movement and wiggles frequently.

-Hilary the Hardworking is industrious and demonstrates both high task persistence and low motor activity, which enables her to get things done.
+Hilary is industrious and demonstrates both high task persistence and low motor activity, which enables her to get things done.
 Hilary takes pleasure in her accomplishments.
 She is also low in negative reactivity, which means that she is pleasant most of the time.